MomokoSanchez/MadeByMomoko/README.md

 Portfolio website for myself:
 Based on a boostrap template without CMS, using JQuery and Sass

-Watch it live on www.madebymomoko.com
+See it live on www.madebymomoko.com